jpchateau/php-prototype-library/README.md

 $ make company=MyCompanyName project=MyProjectName install
 ```

+You are ready to develop!
-In the `composer.json` file, do not forget to pick up a license and edit the description ;)
+Do not forget to pick up a license and edit the description inside the `composer.json` file ;)

 ## QA Tools